Who We Are

 At age 21, Mrs. Ruth invited Christ into her life and proclaimed Him as her Lord and Savior.
 A little more than a year later, she met Andrew, the man who would become her husband, while he was on leave from the Navy.
 They married in 2005 and have three children.

-Mrs. Ruth has a BA in English and an MS in Literacy Education.
+Mrs. Ruth has a Bachelor of Arts in English and an Master of Science in Literacy Education.
 She has taught children ages birth through eighteen in public school, private school, homeschool, and daycare settings.
 Her background includes classical training in piano and voice and has dabbled in basic guitar.
 She has studied French and Latin and practiced the arts of dance and martial arts.
 Her absolute favorite pastime is reading, reading, reading.
 Greek mythology has been of particular delight since age sixteen.
 She plans to teach herself logic and drawing and continue her way through the Great Books of our culture.
 She adores anything and everything by C.S.
 Lewis; she has thoroughly enjoyed studying his books on the Medieval era.
 Literature and history are by far her favorite subjects!

 “The devil is fighting with God and the battlefield is the human heart.”
 Fyodor Dostoevsky, The Brothers Karamazov